I am happy to report that Sans Souci will soon be back on the water!

 Sans Souci was running fine, but was she ready for another ocean crossing?
 And, more importantly, were Roberta and I ready for another ocean crossing?
 We knew the answer to that one.
 We were both eager to get home.
 There were some big things happening in our personal lives, and we knew that it was time for a return to reality.

 When not on the boat we have lived most of the past twenty years dividing our time between Seattle and Mexico.
 We had decided to put our home in Mexico for sale and had a lot of work to do to prepare for the sale.
 We needed to get focused on readying the home for sale.
 (NOTE: I am happy to report that our home sold quickly and easily.)

 Another great reason to bring the boat home to Seattle!
 We have a boat slip at one of the greatest marinas on earth: Roche Harbor.
 We have been paying the moorage for a decade but Sans Souci has never been in its own slip.
 We've been too busy exploring the world.
-But, as Dorothy once said, "There's no place like home!"
+But, as Dorothy once said,

 All of which is the long way of saying, Sans Souci has been going through a major renewal for the past eight months.
 But, within a few days we get her back!The balance of this article describes the work that was done.
 Those of you not interested in technical details may wish to stop reading now.